-Casinos in Illinois are aplenty, with one of the oldest horse racing betting industries.
-It was also the first state in the Midwest to introduce a state lottery.
-Furthermore, they were the first state in the US to allow the sale of lottery tickets online.
+It was also the first state in the Midwest to introduce a state lottery and the first state in the country to allow online lottery ticket sales.

 Best Online Casinos for Illinoisans

 - Casinos in Illinois

 - History of Casinos in Illinois

 First, let’s take a look at Illinois gambling laws and how they define gambling.
 Illinois residents who gamble in an unlicensed establishment will be charged with a misdemeanor.